SAeidch/iaq-rag-final-project/README.md

 * the corpus includes multiple related subtopics, so some broad queries retrieve mixed evidence
 * PDF extraction still introduces some formatting artifacts
 * the current answer citations are passage based rather than full document and page citations

+## Attributions and Citations

+The overall RAG pipeline was developed from the course project workflow and adapted for this final project.
+No external repository code was copied directly into this project.
+The implementation was informed by official documentation for the OpenAI API, ChromaDB, BM25, and `pypdf`.

+If any code is later adapted from external sources, those sources should be cited here and in code comments where appropriate.

 ## GitHub Repository